RIT-EVT/IMU/docs/source/srs.rst

 the driver class will:

 * check that the BNO055's self-test initiated at startup was successful
-* switch the BNO055 from configuration mode to operation mode
+* switch the BNO055 from configuration mode to NDOF operation mode

+The NDOF operation mode calculates fused absolute orientation data from the accelerometer, gyroscope and magnetometer.
+More information can be found in the BNO055 datasheet.

 Notification of BNO055 Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~